1. What's the fuss about Australia Day?

 3. Should we change the date, save the date or cancel it all together?

-▸ This question can be challenging, as there are many different perspectives from both Aboriginal and Torres Strait Islander people and non-Indigenous Australians.
+▸ This question can be challenging, as there are many different perspectives from both First Nations people and non-Indigenous Australians.

 ▸ Saving the date means continuing to celebrate a date that’s painful for many people.

-▸ ▸ Changing the date or cancelling the date doesn’t address the trauma and disadvantage that started at colonisation and still affects Aboriginal and Torres Strait Islander people today.
+▸ Changing the date or cancelling the date doesn’t address the trauma and disadvantage that started at colonisation and still affects First Nations people today.

 ▸ If we simply make a choice and move on, we miss the opportunity to understand where we’ve come from, where we are today and where we go from here.

-▸ Learning more about our nation’s shared history between Aboriginal and Torres Strait Islander people and non-Indigenous Australians can help you answer this question for yourself.
+▸ Learning more about our nation’s shared history between First Nations people and non-Indigenous Australians can help you answer this question for yourself.

 4. Can't I just celebrate our beautiful country without feeling guilty?